laxman0413/Checking-the-given-url-is-valid-or-not-/README.md

-# A react Application which checks weather the given url is valid or not
+# A react Application which checks whether the given url is valid or not

 This project was create on the main concept of regx using react js.This was my First Project